Larger Sums Lead to Various Issues

 In addition, hiring an attorney for divorce with experience handling high-asset divorce cases should be one of your top priorities early in the process.
 Your attorney can be a great help in protecting your interests and help you obtain the best possible outcome in your high-asset divorce.

-At Law Offices Of Mark M. Childress, we work hard to fight for our clients’ rights to their assets.
+At Law Office of Mark M. Childress, we work hard to fight for our clients’ rights to their assets.
 We want to help you protect what is yours.
 If you have questions or would like to set up a consultation to discuss your options, contact us today at (817) 497-8148 or visit us online.